 B.A., Carleton College, 2005; M.P.H., Morehouse School of Medicine, 2007; Dr.P.H., University of North Carolina Greensboro (UNCG), 2010

-Using community-based participatory approaches, my scholarship aims to understand psychosocial determinants of mental and sexual health among ethnic minority and sexually marginalized groups – including depression, anxiety, and HIV prevention among black and Latino gay and bisexual men and transgender women.
+Using community-based participatory approaches, my scholarship aims to understand and address structural and psychosocial determinants of mental and sexual health among ethnically minoritized and sexually marginalized groups – including stress, depression, and HIV prevention with black and Latino communities, gay and bisexual men and transgender women.
 My approach to CBPR facilitates power sharing whereby community stakeholders are engaged in the entire research process from beginning to end.
 Also central to my research is incorporating critical race theory and queer theory as frameworks and analytic tools.
 Though I employ mix-methods, I am most interested in narrative and visual methods.